 If you love Pop Rocks but wish they came wrapped in even more sugar, Israel’s Elite Premium Milk Chocolate Bar with Popping Candies is for you.
 Let the milk chocolate candy bar melt in your mouth and then you’ll be rewarded with a popping candy explosion.

 In America, new Kit Kat flavors tend to be along the boring lines of dark chocolate, rather than anything fun.
 So if you want the good Kit Kats, I suggest you turn to Japan, where you’ll find any flavor combination you can imagine.
-These strawberry Kit Kats are a fresh and fun treat, but you could get anything from black tea to autumn sweet potato.
+These strawberry Kit Kats are a fresh and fun treat, but you could get anything from black tea to chocolate orange.

 Not a big chocolate fan?
 Not to worry—opt for Botan Rice Candy, a Japanese chewy candy with a subtle citrusy flavor.
 The individual pieces come in an edible rice paper wrapper that dissolves in your mouth, making it an easy on-the-go snack.